symphonyoss/bot-unfurl/README.md

 The interval (in minutes) that the bot will use to check for and accept incoming cross-pod connection requests.
 If not specified, defaults to 30 minutes.

+#### :admin-emails

+A list of administrator email addresses.
+These users will be able to interact with the bot via ChatOps (1:1 chats with the bot in Symphony).

 ### Logging Configuration

 unfurl bot uses the [logback](https://logback.qos.ch/) library for logging, and ships with a